 Unfortunately, without a Small Claims court in place to facilitate “smaller” copyright infringement claims, and with Federal Court being too expensive and arduous for creators to use for such disputes, there is no recourse for independent artists to take when their work is infringed.
 Further, a recent survey by the American Bar Association indicates that attorneys simply won’t undertake infringement cases if damages are less than $30,000.

-But there is a viable solution on the horizon that’s supported by artists and creators of all kinds, which is the creation of a Small Claims Court to handle copyright infringement claims, as proposed by H.R.
-3945 – The CASE Act.
+But there is a viable solution on the horizon that’s supported by artists and creators of all kinds, which is the creation of a Small Claims Court to handle copyright infringement claims.

 Why should we believe that The CASE Act’s proposed Small Claims court is a viable solution?
 For starters, it’s a plan that’s been discussed and researched for many years, including significant research that’s been conducted and shared by the U.S. Copyright Office.

 Back in 2006, when I was the National Advocacy Liaison for the Graphic Artists Guild, the Copyright Office called me for input about an artist’s experience with “small value infringement,” and asked my opinion about the creation of a copyright “small claims” court.
 Shortly thereafter, the Copyright Office conducted a formal study.
 There were also roundtable discussions conducted with authors, songwriters, creators, publishers, user/consumer groups and numerous other interested parties.